LeanSystemsLab/stc-app/docs/architecture.md

 # Deployment View

-The Smart Trash Can (STC) app is deployed as a web-based system composed of a frontend Single Page Application (SPA), a backend service, and external service integrations.
-It is designed for low-friction deployment using Docker Compose, suitable for small-scale usage and self-hosting by users or readers of the book.
+The Smart Trash Can (STC) system will be deployed in docker containers.

+The STC system is composed of containers hosting a frontend Single Page Application (SPA), a backend service, and a database server.
+The backend service connects to external service integrations.

-We make the decision to run the app and backend from the same container.
+We make the decision to run the web application and backend from the same container.
 This simplifies the deployment significantly, as the two will always be synchronized and we won't have to deal with CORS.

+The system is designed for low-friction deployment using Docker Compose, suitable for small-scale usage and self-hosting by users or readers of the book.

 ## Mapping of Building Blocks to Infrastructure